HarryLovesCode/Vulkan-API-Book/chap07/chap07.md

 This will take a `VkCommandBuffer` and a `VkImage` whose image layout we want to set.
 While it's not necessary to build out this method, it will be useful later on.
 We'll also take in two `VkImageLayout`s.

-## `VkImageMemoryBarrier`
+## Image Memory Barriers

-In Vulkan, we have a new concept called barriers.
+In Vulkan, we have a new concept called barriers which are called `VkImageMemoryBarrier`.
 They make sure our operations done on the GPU occur in a particular order which assure we get the expected result.
 A barrier separates two operations in a queue: before the barrier and after the barrier.
 Work done before the barrier will always finish before it can be used again.

 **Definition for `VkImageMemoryBarrier`**: